 & Absolutely delicious

 These oats would make the perfect make-ahead breakfast or snack, especially for those of you with hectic mornings.
-I also think it would make the perfect meal to enjoy after an intense workout – hello 15 grams of protein!
+We also think it would make the perfect meal to enjoy after an intense workout – hello 15 grams of protein!

-If you give these a try, leave a comment below, rate them, and don’t forget to tag a picture #minimalistbaker on Instagram!
+If you give these a try, leave a comment below, rate them, and don’t forget to tag a picture @minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

-- 3/4 Tbsp (9 g) chia seeds
+- 3/4 Tbsp chia seeds

-- Sliced banana, strawberries or raspberries
+- Sliced banana, strawberries, or raspberries

-- Flaxseed meal or additional chia seed
+- Flaxseed meal or additional chia seeds

-- To a mason jar or small bowl add almond milk, chia seeds, peanut butter, and maple syrup (or other sweetener) and stir with a spoon to combine.
+- To a mason jar or small bowl with a lid, add almond milk, chia seeds, peanut butter, and maple syrup (or other sweetener) and stir with a spoon to combine.
 The peanut butter doesn’t need to be completely mixed with the almond milk (doing so leaves swirls of peanut butter to enjoy the next day).

-- Add oats and stir a few more times, then press down with a spoon to ensure all oats have been moistened and are immersed in almond milk.
+- Add oats and stir a few more times.
+Then press down with a spoon to ensure all oats have been moistened and are immersed in almond milk.

 *Prep time reflects preparation and overnight soaking.

 *The first, fifth, and last images reflect two servings (double ingredients) with additional chia seeds and peanut butter.

 *Nutrition information is a rough estimate calculated with fortified almond milk and without optional ingredients.